shank136/yum/readme.txt

     Note: Before making this request, please make sure that Divvy_Trips_2019_Q2 data file is loaded by invoking /api/loaddivvydatafile.

-Postman collection is provieded in Postman folder which can be downloaded to execute requests.
+Postman collection is provided in Postman folder which can be downloaded to execute requests.

 Commands to run the application